 Efficiency, business continuity, service recovery, utilisation, safety and security on a massive scale.

-Airports are remarkable places, entire communities, employing tens of thousands of people within their perimeters, and covering areas measured in square miles, operating 24 hours a day, 365 days a year.
+Airports are remarkable places, employing tens of thousands of people and covering areas measured in square kilometres, operating around the clock, 365 days a year.

-Clear, reliable and effective two-way radio communications of both voice and data between diverse teams in an airport is not just important, it’s mission critical to operational efficiency, business continuity, safety and security.
+Clear, reliable, and effective two-way radio communication of both voice and data between the many diverse functional teams working in an airport is not just important.
+It’s critical to operational efficiency, business continuity, safety and security.

-In the past, companies within airports operated as separate entities and developed their own two-way radio systems to allow them to communicate with their clients, typically airlines; while in turn, airlines needed to communicate with both their suppliers and their own teams.
+In the past, companies within airports operated as separate entities and used their own two-way radio systems to communicate with clients, typically airlines.
+Airlines needed to communicate with both suppliers and their teams.

-This led to a proliferation of isolated communications systems and resulted in huge inefficiencies and a high risk to the resident airport community and passengers in the event of an emergency or disaster.
+This led to a proliferation of stand-alone communications systems and resulted in massive inefficiencies and a high risk to the resident airport community and passengers in the event of a crisis, emergency, or disaster.

-In recent years however, this situation has changed across the world’s airports with investment in integrated solutions to allow cross communication between individuals and user groups operating at desks, on foot or from vehicles, including:
+In recent years however, more and more airports have invested in integrated site-wide digital KENWOOD NEXEDGE and DMR solutions to provide cross communication between individuals and user groups operating at desks, on foot or from vehicles, including:

 - Airport management